 7. Parents Seek Toys That Teach

 Working from home and acting as your child’s teacher at the same time has proven to be a task which many describe as “nearly impossible.”
 Many toy companies have emerged with products hoping to be parents’ saving grace during the pandemic.
-Engaging toys that have educational value are a parent’s dream.
+Engaging toys that have educational value is a parent’s dream.
 Statistics show that this trend should continue even after the coronavirus pandemic has subsided.

 Between 2020 and 2024, the educational toy market is expected to grow by more than $24 billion.
 Thames & Kosmos, creator of science toys since 2001, saw a huge spike in demand for their products during 2020.
 As of December 2020, sales were up 80% over 2019.